-Although I’m certain expensive chocolate bars would yield some great results, I find it a little unreasonable.
-A large selling point of making homemade Christmas gifts, like this or chocolate covered popcorn, is frugality, and high-quality chocolate is extremely pricey!
+Although I’m certain expensive chocolate would yield some great results, I find it a little unreasonable.
+A large selling point of making homemade gifts, like this or chocolate covered popcorn, is frugality, and high-quality chocolate is extremely pricey!

 I’ve found a happy medium between these two options.
 Using quality chocolate chips with a higher percentage of cocoa makes fantastic chocolate bark, but is still affordable and available at local grocery stores.